vivekma38-sketch/Gssoc-practice/README.md

-# Gssoc-practice
+# GSSOC Practice

-open source work
+This is my first GitHub repository for learning open source contribution.